hoarhouse/dcfh/cc-rules.md

 - 🚨 WARNING: This will modify master-consolidated.js
 - 🚨 WARNING: This will add data that isn't from database/user input
 - 🚨 WARNING: This will change navigation or profile systems
+- 🚨 WARNING: This will use non-Supabase storage for data/images

 ## ✅ ONLY ALLOWED ACTIONS:
 1. Fix specific broken functionality mentioned in prompt